-where $\phi_{p,q,\bbZ^2}$ is the unique infinite volume random-cluster measure with edge-weight $p$ and cluster-weight $q$ (see Section~\ref{sec:RSW} for a precise definition). \end{theorem} The proof is easy whenever $p\neq p_c$.
-In the critical case $p=p_c$, the proof is based on Russo-Seymour-Welsh (RSW) bounds obtained in~\cite{Dum13,DumSidTas13}.
+where $\phi_{p,q,\bbZ^2}$ is the unique infinite volume random-cluster measure with edge-weight $p$ and cluster-weight $q$ (see Section~\ref{sec:RSW} for a precise definition). \end{theorem}

+The proof is easy whenever $p\neq p_c$.
+In the critical case $p=p_c$, the proof is based on Russo--Seymour--Welsh (RSW) bounds obtained in \cite{Dum13,DumSidTas13}.
 We give two arguments: one is based on the implied mixing properties of $\phi_{p,q,\bbZ^2}$ and on a subsequent reduction to Proposition~\ref{prop:4 arm torus}.
-The second directly relies on RSW bounds to check that one can fix $\epsilon >0$ such that $\lbr \phi_{p,q,\bbZ^2} \lb N_{\epsilon n, n}^2\rb \rbr$ is a bounded sequence.
-Then~\eqref{eq:N-bound} applies.
+The second directly relies on RSW bounds to check that one can fix $\varepsilon>0$ such that $\{\phi_{p,q,\bbZ^2} (N_{\varepsilon n, n}^2)\}$ is a bounded sequence.
+Then \eqref{eq:N-bound} applies.

 Note that the phase transition is expected to be discontinuous for $q>4$ (see the discussion in Section~\ref{sec:RSW}) and the probability of $A_2(n)$ should decay exponentially fast at every $p$.